 Our team has developed a multi-stage application and interview process, enhanced by thorough internally-developed metrics, to evaluate the 10+ dimensions that we have found common to incredible educators.
 Once we hire a new tutor, they are continuously evaluated and coached so they can improve their craft.

-Below, I’ve distilled some of our findings about how to select a tutor in order to help you find and vet your own tutor.
+Below, I’ve distilled some of our findings about how to a tutor in order to help you find and vet your own tutor.
 These are the top five questions to ask when evaluating candidates:

 1. Tell me about yourself.